The Office of Student Activities supports student leaders in managing their clubs and hosting events that will impact the student body.

 This club is a space created to center the lives and experiences of the queer and gender-nonconforming people of color both on Bard's campus and beyond.
 It's a place for conversation and action.
 It's a place that recognizes and affirms the lives of those whose lives are too often forgotten and erased.
 Though it was made intentionally to elevate the voices of QTPOC, allies and accomplices are welcome, but only with the understanding that your voices will not be centered and that you are there to learn and support.

 Vietnamese Student Organization (VSO) at Bard aims at creating an understanding between Vietnamese and other cultures.
-Our activities include introducing Vietnamese cuisine, music, literature, language, etc. Most of all, this is a place for everybody to have fun while getting to know the Vietnamese culture.
+Our activities include introducing Vietnamese cuisine, music, literature, language, traditional and modern dance, etc. Most of all, this is a place for everybody to have fun while getting to know the Vietnamese culture.

 AfroPulse is a dance troupe destined to incorporate all styles of dance under the African Diaspora using genres like Hip Hop, R&B, AfroBeats, Soca, Dancehall, and many others.
 Students within the African Diaspora, and all other interested students can come together to explore black culture through a performing arts lens.
 We hope to perform at a multitude of school-wide events, and performances and enhance our knowledge through professional masterclasses.